nigelhorne/Object-Configure/README.md

 ### USING ENVIRONMENT VARIABLES

-`Class::Debug` also supports runtime configuration via environment variables, without requiring a configuration file.
+`Object::Configure` also supports runtime configuration via environment variables, without requiring a configuration file.

-Environment variables are read automatically when you use the `setup()` function, thanks to its integration with [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction).
+Environment variables are read automatically when you use the `configure()` function, thanks to its integration with [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction).
 These variables should be prefixed with your class name, followed by a double colon.